gurki/vivid/README.md

 - [OpenGL Mathematics (GLM)](https://github.com/g-truc/glm) for vector type and operations

+## Types

+`vivid` provides a convenient `Color` class, which is intended to be flexible and easy to use.
+It stores colors as combination of float-triplet `values` (`col_t ≡ glm::vec<3, float>`) and their associated `space ∈ {RGB, HSV, HSL, HCL}`.
+It can be implicitly constructed from any of the supported color formats and spaces, e.g. `Color col( "#abcdef" );`.
+Conversions to other color spaces are directly available using e.g. `col.hsl()` or `col.hex()`.
+8-bit colors are represented using either byte-triplets (`col8_t ≡ glm::vec<3, uint8_t>`) or compactly as `uint32_t` (`ARGB`), where alpha is set to `0xff` by default.
+Lossy conversion, e.g. getting the name or index of some non-xterm color, will return the closest valid color/value in that space.

 ## Color Spaces

-`vivid` uses different types to represent colors, based on their attributed color space.
-The default `rgb`-space uses `glm::vec<3, float>`, which is accessible via `tq::col_t`.
-For `RRGGBB` byte-typed colors, `glm::vec<3, uint8_t>` or `tq::col8_t` is used.

-The library has an extensive set of direct conversion routines.
-Additionally, there's a bunch of shortcuts for multi-step conversions.
-I haven't included all possible conversions.
-Rather, the functions that are currently included have been of use to me at least at once upon a time.

-Conversions are built in a functional way, where colors get passed through converters, yielding new colors in different spaces.
-The user must (to some degree) ensure the integrity of the data passed into a converting function.
-E.g. `tq::xyz::fromLab` indeed assumes, that it is handed a `tq::col_t`, whose data encodes a valid `lab` color representation.
+Under the hood, `vivid` uses an extensive set of direct conversions (c.f. `include/vivid/conversion.h`).
+It additionally provides a bunch of shortcuts for multi-step conversions.
+All of these methods are built in a functional way, where colors get passed through converters, yielding new colors in different spaces.
+The caller must (to some degree) ensure the integrity of the input data passed.
+E.g. `tq::xyz::fromLab` indeed assumes, that it is handed a `tq::col_t` encoding a valid `L*a*b` color representation.

-### Native Conversions
+### Direct Conversions

-The following native conversions are currently available.
+The following direct conversions are currently available.

     hcl ← lab
     hex ← rgb8, index